-Much of the hesitation in getting a flu shot is likely due to not having a full grasp of the vaccine’s importance.
-That’s why Physicians Immediate Care thought it’d be helpful to remind its readers of the many, many benefits of the safe, simple, and inexpensive flu vaccine – especially when you weigh it against the dangerous, complicated, and steep costs.
+That is why Physicians Immediate Care would like to remind its readers of the many, many benefits of the safe, simple, and inexpensive flu vaccine – especially when you weigh it against the dangerous, complicated, and steep costs of getting the flu.

 Benefits of Getting a Flu Shot